Ixonal/UsingJs/README.md

 <b>Of Note:</b><br/>
-The "dependsOn" property, as defined above, allows defining dependency chains for libraries which don't use this library.
+The "dependsOn" property, as defined above, allows defining dependency chains for libraries which don't use UsingJs.
 A good example of the use of this is including both jQuery and jQuery UI.
 <pre>
   using(["jQuery", { src: "jQueryUI", dependsOn: "jQuery" }], function() {
     //occurs after jQuery and then jQueryUI are loaded